Litchdon Medical Centre

 We are now using a messaging system to mobiles and landlines to contact you to remind you about appointments and to invite you to clinics such as flu vaccinations or others as appropriate.

-To help us with this please make sure that reception have your up to date land line and mobile telephone numbers.
+To help us with this please make sure that the Healthcare Administration Team have your up to date land line and mobile telephone numbers.

 For information about the surgery, helpful health information and advice you can also follow us on facebook or twitter.